 One downside that I have found with making mac and cheese in the slow cooker is that it can be hit and miss even with using the same recipe.
 It doesn’t take much for the cheese to go lumpy or for the pasta to start sticking together and becoming clumpy.

 If you want to see a nice & quick video on how to make this delicious dish, then be sure to check it out below.
-Alternatively, the full recipe is right below.
+Alternatively, the full recipe is right underneath the video.

 Slow Cooker Mac and Cheese Recipe